• Skip to secondary menu

 Circle time activities are a great way to bring a group of children and adults together.
 Large group activities for toddlers need to be simpler than those you would use for preschoolers or school age children.
-These circle time activities for toddlers will work well for toddler groups where children have a parent with them, as well as nursery settings.
+These circle time ideas for toddlers will work well for toddler groups where children have a parent with them, as well as nursery settings.

 The Classic Circle Time Activity for Toddlers – Songs and Rhymes